rapka/polemics-md/content/essays/catgirl-research-research.md

 ![Graphic of ImgnAI's funders for their $1.6M seed round, including West Ham Capital](../images/catgirl-research-research/imgnai_funding.png)

-I decided to look into the funders in this image and one of them stood out to me in particular: "West Ham Capital, Inc".
+I decided to look into the VC groups behind ImgnAI's [latest funding round](https://imgnai.medium.com/announcing-our-1-6m-seed-round-led-by-hackvc-3ac775b6bc7f) listed above and one of them stood out to me in particular: "West Ham Capital, Inc".
 Its listed address of *London E20 2ST, United Kingdom* is actually that of the London Stadium, currently the home of [West Ham United FC](https://www.whufc.com/).
 It seems doubtful that West Ham Capital is officially associated with the actual West Ham football club.

 I then found West Ham Capital's [website](https://westhamcapital.com/) and uh... the whole thing is just a giant meme.